Paris a reminder India risks missing lessons from Mumbai attack

 “The lesson was that in cities you need to have a few hundred of these elite commandos available within 10-15 minutes, whether it is Paris or London.”

-Historically, India has not been a hotbed of Islamist militancy, and its main security focus has been on containing a separatist insurgency in Kashmir, which it disputes with arch-rival and neighbour Pakistan.
+Historically, India has not been a hotbed of Islamist militancy, and its main security focus has been on containing a separatist insurgency in Kashmir, which it disputes with arch-rival and neighbor Pakistan.

 Intelligence agencies have little handle on tens of thousands of Indians working in Iraq, the Gulf and beyond.